sailfish009/openstructure/docker/README.rst

     docker run --rm <IMAGE NAME> <ACTION NAME>

-Here is an example run of compare-structures action mimicking CAMEO evaluation:
+Here is an example run of the compare-structures action:

 .. code-block::